The basic rule

 If a car jumps off the track or interferes with another car, the heat will be run again.
 If the same problem happens a second time, the car may be disqualified from the race.

-Technical problems or other situations that beyond the control of race officials sometimes happen.
+Technical problems or other situations sometimes happen that are beyond the control of race officials.
 Race officials will do their best to provide a time-efficient, fair resolution.

 The following is what typically happens when you come to Pack 862’s Pinewood derby: